iamistiyak/SQL_DATA_EXPLORATION/README.md

 # SQL_DATA_EXPLORATION
 **Description:** I have used this Covid-19 data set for exploration purposes.<br><br>
 **Prerequisite:** SQL Server(Version:Developer), SQL Server Management Studio (SSMS) for frontend, for import pupose I have used import export wizard [Version: SQL Server 2022 Import and Export Data(64-bit)].<br><br>
+I have divided this dataset into the 2 different excel files 1)CovidDeaths 2)CovidVaccinations in these files I have used perticular few columns for getting the insights.<br><br>
 I Got these insights from this excel dataset.<br><br>
 | **Explorations** |
 | :---: |